cloudant-labs/graphdb-slate/source/includes/_authentication.md

 # Authentication

 Authentication just means verifying user credentials.
 There are two ways that clients can authenticate with Cloudant: Basic and Cookie.
-Basic is like showing an ID to be let through a door and Cookie is more like borrowing a key to the door.
+The difference is essentially like showing an ID at a door versus borrowing a key to the door.

 ## Basic Authentication